Plagiarism Screening Policy

 PLAGIARISM Policy of iRASD Journal of Management

-- iRASD Journal of Management is committed to promote and disseminate the original research work relating to the field of economic sciences.
+- iRASD Journal of Management is committed to promoting and disseminating the original research work relating to the field of economic sciences.

 - Plagiarism comes in several forms for that reason, Plagiarism in any form cannot be tolerated by iRASD Journal of Management at any stage as it shows unethical publishing behavior.

-- All selected manuscripts will be screened for plagiarism by using Turnitin software.
+- All selected manuscripts will be screened for plagiarism by using iThenticate software.

 - The manuscript in which the plagiarism is detected is handled based on the extent of the plagiarism.
 A manuscript with less than a 19% similarity index can be accepted for publication.

 - If the manuscript has plagiarism < 15%, the manuscript will be given an ID and the manuscript is sent to the review process.